scott-mescudi/sick-bot/README.md

-# SickBot

-This program, `sickbot.py`, is a Python script designed to automate the process of sending an email notification to inform about absence due to sickness.
-The program selects a random excuse from a predefined list and crafts an email accordingly.
-It also includes a scheduler to send the email at a specified time.

-## How to Use

-1. **Configure SMTP Settings**: Before using this program, make sure to configure the SMTP settings including the SMTP server, port, username, and password.

-2. **Email Recipient**: Update the `to_email` variable to specify the recipient's email address.

-3. **Run the Script**: Execute the script either by running it locally or deploying it to a server.

-4. **Scheduled Email**: The script is set to send the email at a specific time (defined by `target_hour` and `target_minute` variables).
-You have 20 minutes to close the program after it prompts you.

-## Program Explanation

-- The program randomly selects an excuse from a list of predefined excuses.
-- It crafts an email template with the selected excuse and sends it to the specified recipient.
-- The script uses SMTP (Simple Mail Transfer Protocol) for sending emails.
-- It utilizes the `smtplib` library for SMTP functionality.
-- The script includes an infinite loop that constantly checks the current time.
-When the specified time (`target_hour` and `target_minute`) is reached, it prompts the user to close the program within 20 minutes to prevent sending the email.
-- When the alarm goes off, it plays a custom audio file.

-## Customizing Excuses, Letter, and Audio

-To customize the excuses, the absence letter, and the audio file, follow these steps:

-1. **Excuses**:
-    - Open the Python script (`sickbot.py`) in a text editor.
-    - Locate the `random_excuse` variable assignment.
-    - Modify the list of excuses according to your preference.
-    - Save the changes.

-2. **Letter**:
-    - Open the Python script (`sickbot.py`) in a text editor.
-    - Locate the `letter` variable assignment.
-    - Modify the content of the absence letter as needed.
-    - Save the changes.

-3. **Audio File**:
-    - Replace the existing audio file path with your custom audio file path in the `play_audio_file` function call.
-    - Ensure that the custom audio file is accessible at the specified path.

-Remember to keep the structure of the code intact while making modifications.
-Ensure that the email content is appropriate and professional.

-## Important Note

-- **Security**: Be cautious with the usage of this script, especially regarding sensitive information such as SMTP credentials.
-- **Customization**: Feel free to customize the email template, excuses, absence letter, and audio file to fit your specific requirements.
-- **Error Handling**: Ensure proper error handling mechanisms are in place, especially for SMTP operations to handle network errors or authentication failures.

-### Setting Up SMTP Server

-To use the `sickbot.py` script effectively, you'll need to set up an SMTP server.
-Below is a step-by-step guide on how to set up an SMTP server using Gmail as an example.
+# SickBot - Automatic Absence Notification System

+SickBot is a Python program that automates the process of sending absence notifications to a predefined recipient via email at a specified time.
+It can be utilized for various purposes such as notifying teachers or employers about unexpected absences.

+## Installation and Setup

+1. **Python Installation**: Ensure you have Python installed on your system.
+This program is compatible with Python 3.x.

+2. **Dependencies Installation**: Install the required dependencies using pip.
+You can install them via the following command:
+    ```bash
+    pip install pygame colorama
+    ```

+3. **Configuration Setup**: Edit the `config.json` file to configure your SMTP server details and email credentials.
+The configuration file includes the following parameters:
+   - `smtp_server`: SMTP server address.
+   - `smtp_port`: Port number of the SMTP server.
+   - `smtp_username`: Username for SMTP authentication.
+   - `smtp_password`: Password for SMTP authentication.
+   - `from_email`: Sender's email address.
+   - `to_email`: Recipient's email address.
+   - `audio_file_path`: Path to the audio file to be played as an alarm.

+## Usage

+1. **Run the Program**: Execute the program by running the Python script `sickbot.py`.

+2. **Set Alarm Time**: Enter the desired hour and minute when you want the alarm/notification to trigger.
+The program will wait until the specified time to execute further actions.

+3. **Notification Process**: At the specified time, the program will play an alarm sound and prompt you to take action:
+   - You have a set duration (randomly generated between 2 to 120 minutes) to close the program to cancel the email notification.
+   - If no action is taken within the specified duration, an email will be automatically sent to the recipient with a predefined absence notification message.

+4. **Cancel Notification**: To cancel the email notification, simply close the program using `Ctrl + C` before the countdown timer ends.

+## Important Notes

+- Ensure that your SMTP server allows access from less secure apps or provides an application-specific password if required.
+- Customize the absence notification message (`letter` variable in the script) according to your requirements.
+- Test the program with caution, especially when dealing with real email addresses and SMTP credentials.

 #### Video Tutorial: Setting Up SMTP Server with Gmail